Excel VBA Declare Array

 In VBA Code, we can declare a single variable array that can hold the number of variables instead of declaring single variables.
 This can help to reduce the number of lines in the code.

-The array is a kind of variable which can hold more than one value, unlike regular variables which can hold only one value at a time.
-The array is an advanced version of declaring variables in VBA.
-For an example imagine a situation where you want to assign 5 students names to variables and in general practice, we declare five variables for all the five variables we assign individual student name one by one, below is the example code of the same.
+The array is a kind of variable that can hold more than one value, unlike regular variables that can hold only one value at a time.
+The array is an advanced version of declaring variables in VBADeclaring Variables In VBAVariable declaration is necessary in VBA to define a variable for a specific data type so that it can hold values; any variable that is not defined in VBA cannot hold values..
+For example, imagine a situation where you want to assign 5 students names to variables, and in general practice, we declare five variables for all the five variables we assign individual student names one by one; below is the example code of the same.

 Sub Array_Example() Dim Student1 As String Dim Student2 As String Dim Student3 As String Dim Student4 As String Dim Student5 As String End Sub

 Instead of declaring so many variables, how about the idea of declaring a single variable array which can hold all the student names.

 Yes, this is possible by declaring the array in VBAArray In VBAArray Variable is a variable which stores multiple values in a single variable.
 To use an array variable in VBA, you must first define it.
 You can define the array variable with or without its length..

 To declare, we need not do any special VBA codingVBA CodingVBA code refers to a set of instructions written by the user in the Visual Basic Applications programming language on a Visual Basic Editor (VBE) to perform a specific task..
 Rather, we need to follow simple concepts.

 Now, as usual, declare a variable as a string.

 Sub Array_Example() Dim Student As String End Sub